-Prior to signing this enrollment agreement, you must be given a catalog or brochure and a School Performance Fact Sheet, which you are encouraged to review prior to signing this agreement.
+Prior to signing this Catalog Receipt, you must be given a copy of this catalog / school program brochure and a School Performance Fact Sheet; which you are encouraged to review.
 These documents contain important policies and performance data for this institution.
-This institution is required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, license examination passage rates, and salaries or wages, prior to signing this agreement.
+This institution is also required to have you sign and date the information included in the School Performance Fact Sheet relating to completion rates, placement rates, and salaries or wages.

-Print Name (Veteran or Eligible Person):
+Print Name:

 Signature:

-Enrolled by:

-Date:
+Date: /

-I certify that I have received the catalog, School Performance Fact Sheet, and information regarding completion rates, placement rates, license examination passage rates, and salary or wage information included in the School Performance Fact sheet, and have signed, initialed, and dated the information provided in the School Performance Fact Sheet.
+I certify that I have received the catalog, School Performance Fact Sheet and information regarding completion rates, placement rates and salary/wage information.

-Any questions a student may have regarding this catalog that have not been satisfactorily answered by the institution may be directed to the Bureau for Private Postsecondary Education (BPPE) 1747 N. Market Blvd.
+Any questions a student may have regarding this catalog that have not been answered by the institution may be directed to the Bureau for Private Postsecondary Education (BPPE).1747 N. Market Blvd.
 Suite 225, Sacramento, CA 95834.
 Phone: 1 (888) 370-7589, Fax: (916) 574-8900.